 When the orchestra came out to start tuning their instruments, there was more grumbling from the group.
 The musicians looked at best in their 20s.
 One person in our group described it as the junior varsity squad.
 We all felt like we had been tricked.
 After all, this excursion has cost us €55 per person.
 Luckily, things got better once the concert started.

 The first violinist that led the orchestra was charming and funny as he announced the songs.
-The orchestra, though young, were very very good.
+The orchestra, though young, was very very good.
 Also the dancers and singers that performed with the orchestra were also very good and the performances brought a lot of comedy.

 There was one intermission and we were brought to an adjacent room and provided a glass of champagne.
 During the intermission, everyone was saying that they were quite pleased with the actual performance but still a bit annoyed about the actual venue.
 I thought it was especially annoying they placed us in such a plain room with folding chairs when I know for a fact there were actual beautiful venues that you could visit for a performance for the same cost or less as I had been doing some research prior to this trip.
-We decided to go with the tour company’s excursion since it sounded similar but they took care of everything but in hindsight, we should have just found our own concert to attend.
+We decided to go with the tour company’s excursion since it sounded similar and they took care of everything but in hindsight, we should have just found our own concert to attend.